Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Don’t dismiss anecdotal evidence entirely, but also don’t rely on it exclusively.

-Do your own research — and that effort will serve you well.
+Do your own research, measure the performance of your sent emails with an email marketing dashboard— and that effort will serve you well.